Get started with RCS

 Configure inbound actions and keywords

 Set up actions and keywords for inbound messages to automate message processing, reduce manual handling, and improve message management.
-You can configure specific actions, such as forwarding to an HTTP endpoint, and define keywords to trigger those actions with this feature.
+With this feature, you can configure specific actions, such as forwarding to an HTTP endpoint, and defining keywords to trigger those actions.

 To configure inbound actions and keywords for RCS, follow the steps below: